mirage/mirage-www/tmpl/blog/introducing-charrua-dhcp.md

 ### Building a simple server

-The easiest way is to follow [mirage-skeleton DHCP README](https://github.com/mirage/mirage-skeleton/blob/master/dhcp/README.md).
+The easiest way is to follow the [mirage-skeleton DHCP README](https://github.com/mirage/mirage-skeleton/blob/master/dhcp/README.md).

 ### Future